BernhardPosselt/pf2e-kingmaker-tools/README.md

 ### Daily Weather

 Rolls daily weather when your clock advances to a new day, animates weather on maps and starts playlists.
-If you prefer rolling manually, turn off auto rolling in the settings and use the provided "Roll Kingmaker Weather" macro.
+If you prefer rolling manually, turn off auto rolling in the settings and use the provided **Roll Kingmaker Weather** macro or manage it manually with the **Set Current Weather** macro.

 Visual effects rely on the built-in V11 weather effects.
-If you upgrade from a previous version, use FXMaster to get rid of existing effects.
+This means that all scenes' weather effects will be overridden by the currently active weather when viewing that scene.
+If you want to allow a certain scene to override this behavior, you will need to disable weather in the settings or via the **Toggle Weather** macro before viewing the scene.
+You can also set the current scene's weather through the **Set Current Weather** macro or run the **Toggle Sheltered from Weather** macro, which will disable all weather playlists and weather effects until you turn it back on.

-First configure the **Average Party Level** in settings.
+Regarding Weather Events, first configure the **Average Party Level** in settings.
 This setting is used to re-roll weather events if an event with a level higher than APL+4 is rolled.
 You need to manually keep this value in sync with your party's level over the course of the game.

-In addition, you can configure sound effects that are played for rain, sunny and snowfall by creating playlists with the following names:
+In addition, you can configure sound effects that are played by creating playlists with the following names:

 * **weather.sunny**
 * **weather.rain**
+* **weather.snow**
+* **weather.fog**
+* **weather.blizzard**
+* **weather.rainStorm**
-* **weather.snowfall**
+* **weather.leaves**

 Each day, a new value is rolled from the roll table and persisted across all scenes.